IBM-Security/CI-SAML-Sample/README.md

 npm install
 ```

+**Note:** If you are using Catalina, you may encounter errors with the error message "No XCode or CLT version detected".
+Following this guide helps resolve that issue: https://medium.com/flawless-app-stories/gyp-no-xcode-or-clt-version-detected-macos-catalina-anansewaa-38b536389e8d

 ### Additional setup parameters (optional)

 The .env file is already created for you.
 However, in case you want to modify the paramters for production hosting then you can modify the URL, port, and entity ID for the SAML service provider configuration.